-Resolve to spend more time with your heroes, and less time with your vampires, better if you can totally avoid them.
+Resolve to spend more time with your heroes and less time with your vampires; better if you can totally avoid them.

-No, I’m not telling you to ditch your friends who are going through a rough time in their life, and whom you may be supplying “energy” to.
-Most vampires, whom I’m telling you to avoid, are the fair-weathered friends, relatives and acquaintances who give you nothing but a false sense of relationship.
+No, I’m not telling you to ditch your friends who are going through a rough time in their life and whom you may be supplying “energy” to.
+Most vampires, whom I’m telling you to avoid, are the fair-weathered friends, relatives, and acquaintances who give you nothing but a false sense of relationship.
 I know, you know, who I mean.

 Next, seek out more heroes and forge new friendships in your life.
 These people are everywhere and are actually easy to find.
 Start with your own heroes, and ask them to introduce you to their friends.
-But also, go out, network, and meet new people.
+But also go out, network, and meet new people.

-As you add more people with “higher scores” than you, and take out those who drag you down – expect your own average to increase, along with the quality of your life.
+As you add more people with “higher scores” than you and take out those who drag you down – expect your own average to increase, along with the quality of your life.

 If you can do it, then I guarantee that you’ll have a better attitude towards work, have a deeper motivation to succeed, and encounter more opportunities in your life.

-Yes, success will be in your reach.
+Yes, success will be within your reach.

 Paying It Forward